Cecily von Ziegesar: Book series

 In New York City, while working at book-packaging firm Alloy Entertainment, she became inspired to create the Gossip Girl series, which presents a view of high-end teenage lifestyles.
 The series climbed to the top of The New York Times Best-Sellers list in 2002.
 A spin-off book series, The It Girl, made the list in 2005.

 The Constance Billard[sic] School for Girls is based on an exaggerated version of Ziegesar's own alma mater, Nightingale.

 In October 2011, Ziegesar released a spin-off of her first novel: Psycho Killer.

+In February 2026, it was announced that a standalone novel titled Blair will be published in the summer of 2027.
+The novel will pick up 20 years after the original series.

 Television series

 Gossip Girl was adapted for television by The CW in 2007.
 Though fans of the book series criticized it for veering away from the book in plot and character personalities, Ziegesar stated that the major plot outline remained true to her vision, and that she was pleased that "at least it takes place in New York City".
 On May 16, 2011, Ziegesar herself made a cameo appearance in the fourth season finale.